Emotional Support Animal (Policy SW-38)

 Policy:

 Aligned with the Fair Housing Amendments Act of 1988 and Section 504 of the Rehabilitation Act of 1973, Clarkson College (hereafter referred to as "College") recognizes the importance of Emotional Support Animals (ESA) in providing emotional support to individuals with disabilities.
-The College is committed to allowing ESAs when necessary, to provide individuals with documented disabilities an equal opportunity to use and enjoy Student Housing.
+Clarkson College is committed to allowing ESAs, when necessary, to provide individuals with documented disabilities an equal opportunity to use and enjoy Student Housing.
 Approval of an ESA in Student Housing requires: 1) the individual has a disability, 2) the animal is necessary to afford the individual an equal opportunity to use and enjoy a dwelling, and 3) there is an identifiable relationship between the documented disability and the support the animal provides.

 Procedure: